p1nrojas/nuage-vns-inabox/README.md

 ## Reverse

+Use build-reset.yml to destroy your domains.

-You can use either _bridges.yml (you have to uncomment _bridges-reset role and comment _bridges role into the file ) to reverse bridges and dummies; or _reset-all.yml to destroy allyour KVM domains.
+You can use either _bridges.yml (you have to uncomment _bridges-reset role and comment _bridges role into the file ) to reverse bridges and dummies; or _reset-all.yml to destroy all your KVM domains.

 ##Configuration

 All the vars are in build.yml to create the server.
-And use nserver-deploy.yml for the services.
 Check the vars before to proceed.

 You can change things like:
 1. domain (i.e. sdn40r61.lab )
-2. hostnames ( the FQDN must be defined accordingly with the domain )
+2. hostnames ( the FQDN must be defined accordingly with the domain ), don't change the host part of the FQDN.
-3. ip address and netmasks ( don't forget to check that on build.yml and nserver-deploy.yml )
+3. ip address, but no netmasks ( don't forget to check that on build.yml)
-4. Images paths
-5. VSC system.ip
+4. VSC system.ip
-6. memory, vcpus and disk size where is defined.
+5. memory, vcpus and disk size where is defined.
+(Carefull with the minimal requirements)

 Have fun!